 If your teen suffers from GERD, it could be interfering with his or her sleep.
 Talk to a doctor about treatment options or lifestyle changes, such as changes in diet.

 Most teens have nightmares on occasion.
 But frequent nightmares can disrupt sleep patterns by waking someone during the night.

-If nightmares are interfering with your teen's sleep, consider consulting a doctor, therapist, or other counselor.
+If nightmares are interfering with your teen's sleep, consider having him or her talk to a doctor, therapist, or other counselor.

 Teens with narcolepsy are often very sleepy during the day and have sleep "attacks" that may make them suddenly fall asleep, lose muscle control, or see vivid dreamlike images while dozing off or waking up.
 Nighttime sleep may be disrupted, with frequent awakenings throughout the night.

-Narcolepsy is not commonly diagnosed in teens, although many cases go unrecognized.
-People usually begin to have symptoms between the ages of 10 and 25, but might not be properly diagnosed until 10–15 years later.
-Doctors usually treat narcolepsy with medications and lifestyle changes.
+Narcolepsy is not commonly diagnosed in teens, but many cases go unrecognized.
+People usually begin to have symptoms between the ages of 10 and 25, but might not be properly diagnosed until 10-15 years later.
+Doctors usually treat narcolepsy with medicines and lifestyle changes.

-It's rare for teens to walk in their sleep; most sleepwalkers are children.
-Sleepwalking may run in families.
-It tends to happen most often when a person is sick, has a fever, is not getting enough sleep, or is feeling stress.
+It's rare for teens to walk in their sleep; most sleepwalkers are kids.
+Sleepwalking, which may run in families, tends to happen most often when a person is sick, has a fever, is not getting enough sleep, or is feeling stress.

 Sometimes, though, a sleepwalker will need help moving around obstacles and getting back to bed.
 It's also true that waking sleepwalkers can startle them (but it isn't harmful), so try to guide a sleepwalker back to bed gently.